Clafou/growthapp.net/support/index.md

 Open the first child.
 Tap the settings (wheel) icon, then tap "Add A Child" and select an additional child.
 You can repeat to add more children if desired.

+##How do I delete a child?##

+On the home screen, tap Edit in the top left corner.
+Then tap the red minus button next to the child and choose Delete.

 ##Is iCloud supported?##

 Not at present.
 AirDrop support makes data transfer easy, which lessens the need for iCloud. iCloud sync is currently [considered](http://www.theverge.com/2013/3/26/4148628/why-doesnt-icloud-just-work) to be overly risky and demanding in software engineering and in customer support.